Spirals-Team/hadoop-benchmark/README.md

  - update Hadoop configuration / change to self-adaptive scenario
  - ./cluster.sh restart-hadoop

-The guide process can also be visualized in the bellow image:
+The guide process can also be visualized in the below image:

 ![The guide process](/figures/guide.png)